zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Gunther says, “Those people aren’t going to respond  to subtlety.”
 “Subtlety” (subtlety) is being very indirect.
 “Subtlety” is in directness, not being direct with someone.
 It’s similar to hinting.
 Gunther says, “Le t me handle this,” meaning let me take care of this.
 Maria then asks, “What are yo u going to do?”
 Gunther says, “I’m going to do what bars do at closing time.”
 A “ bar” is a place where you go and get an alcoholic drink.
 He says, “I’m turning u p the lights and turning off the music.”

-Sometimes in a bar, when they are ready to close, t he owners will turn off the music and turn up the lights.
+Sometimes in a bar, when they are ready to close, the owners will turn off the music and turn up the lights.
 Some lights can be ma de to be less bright, and that’s the case in a bar.
 Usually, if you go into a  bar, there aren’t really bright lights shining on you – that’s because people are d rinking, and they don’t want to see bright lights.
 “To turn up the lights” would be  to go from the room being sort of dark to suddenly being very bright.

 Maria says, “And if that doesn’t work?
 Gunther says , “I’m going to yell” – say very loudly – “‘Lights out, people!’ and mean it.”
 “Ligh ts out” means that it’s time to go to sleep, to turn off the lights and go to sleep.
 I t’s something that, for example, a father or mother might say to his or her children w hen it’s time for them to go to bed.
 The parent might send the child to his room an d then turn the lights off and say something like “Lights out,” meaning it’s time to turn the lights off.
 You might also hear that expression in the military when it’s  time for everyone to go to bed, to go to sleep.